 Some users complain that both bands (2.4 GHz and 5 GHz) of their Netgear AC1200 WiFi range extender have stopped working on their Mac.
 The device connects successfully to the extended network but giving no internet access.

 In this case, you can go with the network diagnostics.
 It is the intrinsic Mac OS X’ way to help you in debugging the ‘WiFi connected no internet Mac’ problem.
-Just navigate to Apple menu > network section.
-Once there, click on Diagnostics option followed by the Assist me button.
+Just navigate to the Apple menu > network section.
+Once there, click on the Diagnostics option followed by the Assist me button.
 It will guide you through a range of tests, from checking your wireless or Ethernet to DNS servers.

 4. Power-Cycle Your Router and Extender